vladinson009/vladinson009/README.md

 - **JS Basic (April 2021):** Completed with 6.00/6.00 ✔️
 - **JS Fundamentals (May 2021):** Completed with 6.00/6.00 ✔️
 - **JS Advanced:** In progress 🚀
+- - **JS Backend:** In progress 🚀

 ## 🌱 Currently Learning:
 - Advanced JavaScript concepts
-- Backend development with Node.js
+- Backend development with Node.js & ExpressJS
 - React Framework
 - Testing frameworks like Playwright